Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "The only people without problems are those in cemeteries."
+> "It is not what we get.
+But who we become, what we contribute... that gives meaning to our lives."
 > — **Tony Robbins**

 ---

-_Last updated: 12 November 2025 ⏳_
+_Last updated: 13 November 2025 ⏳_